zarf-dev/proposals/0035-feature-flags/README.md

 ```

 ### CLI: Enabling and Disabling Features
-There are two approaches main approaches here, made available by Zarf's use of Viper: `CLI Flags`, `Env Vars`, and
+There are two main approaches here, made available by Zarf's use of Viper: `CLI Flags`, `Env Vars`, and
 `zarf-config.{yaml,toml}`.
 Note that in terms of precedence, `Flags` > `ENV` > `config`.
 Unfortunately, due to how viper
 works, providing any flags in one will fully overwrite the features set in another source.